mila0411/ChordalRing/Datasets/README.md

 diam - optimal (minimal) diameter of a graph;

-New families of optimal chordal ring networks (fragment) -> New families.jpg
+New families of optimal chordal ring networks (fragment) -> New families.jpg, New families2.pdf